OlegBadunenko/didnp/README.md

 didnpplot(tym1, ylim = c(-.25,.1))
 ```

-The red dots in the plot are
+The … in the plot are

-**Event Studies**

-Although

 ## Additional Resources

-We have provided
+That